2020 Year End Tax Planning Guide

 Tax Rate Cuts

-Base Rate Entity companies (business turnover of less than $50 Million for the 2018/2019 year and with less than 80% of income as passive income) will only pay tax at 27.5% of their taxable income (other companies 30%).
+As noted above, Base Rate Entity companies (Aggregated business turnover of less than $50 Million for the 2019/2020 year and with less than 80% of income as passive income) will only pay tax at 27.5% of their taxable income (other companies 30%).
 If your company’s turnover is close to the threshold, consider income deferral strategies to reduce the tax payable.
+This tax rate reduces to 26% in the 2020/2021 year, so strategies to defer income will result in lower tax.

 Tax Rate of Passive Investment Companies and Corporate Beneficiaries